 d20 – an RPG dice roller for Mac (and web)

-I’m D&D player and sometimes game master and I rely on my Mac for doing things I can’t physically do (like roll dice).
-There was a distinct lack of good dice rollers on the Mac App Store, so I decided to make one. d20 is now in version 2 and includes the ability make complex dice rolls, as well as save them as presets.
+I’m a D&D player and oftentimes game master and I rely on my Mac for doing things I can’t physically do (like roll dice).
+There was a distinct lack of good dice rollers on the Mac App Store, so I decided to make one. d20 is now in version 3 and includes the ability make complex dice rolls, as well as save them as presets.
 And it does it all while looking clean and modern.
 Version 1 of the app lives on as a free web app.

 Minimal Character Sheet – for D&D 5e